 Career Opportunities for Web3 Blockchain Networking Engineers

 A career guide for networking engineers looking to specialize in Web3.
-Learn about the unique challenges of peer-to-peer networking, node communication, and maintaining a resilient blockchain infrastructure.
+Learn about the unique challenges of peer-to-peer networking, node communication.

 While much of the focus in Web3 development is on the application layer (smart contracts) and consensus mechanisms, the entire system relies on a robust and efficient networking layer.
 The professionals who build and maintain this layer are Web3 Blockchain Networking Engineers.
 This is a highly specialized role for engineers who are passionate about peer-to-peer (P2P) systems, data propagation, and the fundamental communication protocols that allow a decentralized network to function.